Certificate of Airworthiness

 Applying for an Initial Issue of a Certificate of Airworthiness

-A Certificate of Airworthiness is valid for a maximum period of twelve months.
 Applicants for the initial issue of a Certificate of Airworthiness should follow the process described below.
-All required forms and documents may be submitted by email to airworthiness@bcaa.bm.
+The necessary forms and supporting documents may be submitted by email to your assigned point of contact or to airworthiness@bcaa.bm.

 Type Acceptance Certificate

-Certificates of Airworthiness are based on the airworthiness standards of the applicable Type Acceptance Certificate.
-To verify that a Type Acceptance Certificate has been issued to the applicable Type Certificate visit the Type Acceptance Certificate page.
+Certificates of Airworthiness are based on the airworthiness standards of the applicable TAC.
+To verify that a TAC has been issued to the applicable Type Certificate, visit the Type Acceptance Certificate page.

 Arrangements for Continued Airworthiness Management

-The continued airworthiness of any aircraft on the Bermuda registry above 2,700 kg MTOW must be managed by an appropriately approved Continued Airworthiness Management Organisation (CAMO) under OTAR Part 39.
+The continued airworthiness of any aircraft above 2,700 kg Maximum Take-Off Mass (MTOM) on the Bermuda Aircraft Registry must be managed by an appropriately approved CAMO under OTAR Part 39.
 CAMO arrangements must be in place prior to making an application for a Certificate of Airworthiness.
 Please view the Continuing Airworthiness Management Approval page for more information.

 Maintenance Programme

-All aircraft on the Bermuda registry must be maintained in accordance with an approved maintenance programme.
-Applicants should submit a copy of the maintenance programme along with the following completed forms.
+All aircraft on the Bermuda Aircraft Registry must be maintained in accordance with an approved maintenance programme.
+Maintenance programme content should be aligned to the continuing airworthiness data of the Type Certificate Holder.
+Applicants should submit a copy of their maintenance programme for approval, along with the completed forms - Aircraft Maintenance Programme Approval – AW-285 and Aircraft Maintenance Programme Checklist – AW-287

 Export Certificate of Airworthiness